Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 ---

-, Canada.ca, 2021;, Apolitical, 2021;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Nora Mulvaney, Audrey Wubbenhorst, Amtoj Kaur, Ryerson University, 2022;, Databilities, Data to the People, 2020;, Annika Wolff, Daniel Gooch, Jose J. Cavero Montaner, Umar Rashid, Gerd Kortuem, 2016;, Helena Sternkopf, Roland M. Mueller, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Andreas Grillenberger, Ralf Romeike, Proceedings of the 13th Workshop in Primary and Secondary Computing Education, 2018;, Edith Gummer, Ellen B. Mandinach, Teachers College Record, 2015;, Australian Public Service Commission, Government of Australia, 2021;, elearning Curve, 2022;, Tibor Koltay, Journal of Librarianship and Information Science, 2015;, Statistics Canada, Government of Canada, ;
+Antti Poikola, Canada.ca, 2021;, Antti Poikola, Apolitical, 2021;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Nora Mulvaney, Audrey Wubbenhorst, Amtoj Kaur, et.al., Ryerson University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2022;, Databilities, et.al., Data to the People, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2020;, Annika Wolff, Daniel Gooch, Jose J. Cavero Montaner, Umar Rashid, Gerd Kortuem, Canada.ca, 2016;, Helena Sternkopf, Roland M. Mueller, Department of National Defence, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Andreas Grillenberger, Ralf Romeike, Kateryna Maltseva Reiby, Proceedings of the 13th Workshop in Primary and Secondary Computing Education, Safegraph, 2018;, Edith Gummer, Ellen B. Mandinach, Kateryna Maltseva Reiby, Teachers College Record, Safegraph, 2015;, Australian Public Service Commission, Christian Fieseler, Government of Australia, The Information Society, 2021;, elearning Curve, Queensland Government, 2022;, Tibor Koltay, Journal of Librarianship and Information Science, 2015;, Statistics Canada, Government of Canada, ;

 Data Requirements